Description

 Tried: Treating all register accesses as full 32-bit eax reads and computing the final value from the whole 32-bit arguments

-When the assembly reads al, ah, or ax, it is only reading 1 or 2 bytes of eax, not the full 32-bit value.
-Adding the byte-width of the operand to your trace matters: mov al, [ebp+9] loads a single byte from offset 9 off ebp, so applying 0xc264bd5c as a 32-bit value to that offset gives the wrong byte.
-The correct approach reads the specific byte at the exact stack offset in little-endian order.
+Reading al, ah, or ax takes only 1 or 2 bytes of eax, not the full 32-bit value, so the operand width matters in the trace. mov al, [ebp+9] loads a single byte from offset 9, so treating 0xc264bd5c as a 32-bit value at that offset gives the wrong byte.
+Read the specific byte at the exact stack offset, in little-endian order.

 Tried: Running objdump or ndisasm on test.S instead of reading the source directly with cat

-test.S is already an AT&T or Intel syntax assembly source file, not a compiled binary, so objdump and ndisasm expect an ELF or raw binary and will either error or produce garbage output.
-Reading the .S file directly with cat gives you the human-readable mnemonics you need to trace the operations.
+test.S is assembly source, not a compiled binary, so objdump and ndisasm expect an ELF or raw machine code and either error out or print garbage.
+Read the .S file with cat and you get the mnemonics you actually need.

 Learn more